appclacks/mirabelle/site/mirabelle/content/_index.md

 It also implements a publish-subscribe system, which allows you to see in real time (through Websockets) events flowing into streams.

-Mirabelle is currently in alpha, but I'm eager to receive feedback.

 ## Mirabelle supports multiple inputs protocols

-Mirabelle is heavily inspired by [Riemann](https://riemann.io/).
-Actually, parts of the Mirabelle codebase (like the TCP server implementation for example) were taken from Riemann (these parts are mentioned in the codebase).

-I would like to thank all Riemann maintainers and contributors for this amazing tool.
+Mirabelle isinspired by [Riemann](https://riemann.io/).
+I would like to thank all Riemann maintainers and contributors.

 Mirabelle supports the same protocol than Riemann.
 It means all Riemann tooling and integrations should work seamlessly with Mirabelle (which also contains a lot of new features).